jbreckmckye/robot3-viz/README.md

 ## Licenses etc.

-Provided with a GNU Affero General Public License (AGPL 3.0).
-No warranty.
+Provided with a BSD license, see LICENSE file.

 Copyright (C) 2021 Jimmy Breck-McKye